symbol/symbol-docs/source/concepts/harvesting.rst

 * It cannot already be a remote account for another account.
 * It cannot be its own remote account.

-Furthermore, for the duration that the account is used as a delegated account, it is restricted from:
+Furthermore, for the duration that the account is used as a delegated account, it is restricted from initiating any transactions or be involved in any transaction.

-* initiating any transactions.
-* involvement with any type of transactions.

 **Version**: 0x01